Funding and living costs

-There is also information about reclaiming Income Tax that you have paid whilst working in the UK.
+You can also find out how to reclaim Income Tax that you have paid while working in the UK.

 Cost of living in the UK

-For information about the costs of living in the UK please have a look at our sample budgets:
+For information about the costs of living in the UK, have a look at our sample budgets:

 You can find more information about budgeting and living costs at: